+Yours sincerely

+Headteacher
-Sample Letter Attendance Support meeting: letter 3

-Attendance Panel Meeting

-Further to our Attendance Panel Meeting on (date of meeting) I am writing to arrange a further meeting to review progress as we discussed.
-The meeting will be with .....and ......
-At the meeting we will also review the brief Action Plan we agreed.

-We are keen to help you to ensure that (child's name) attends school as regularly as possible and makes good progress in school.
+Sample Letter Attendance Support meeting: letter 3 [First name / surname] [Address 1] [Address 2] [Address 3] [Postcode] [Insert date] Dear [insert parent / carer name], Attendance Panel Meeting Further to our Attendance Panel Meeting on (date of meeting) I am writing to arrange a further meeting to review progress as we discussed.
+The meeting will be with We are keen to help you to ensure that (child's name) attends school as regularly as possible and makes good progress in school.
 We would like to meet with you at (time and date).
-If you are unable to attend for any reason please telephone me on [insert telephone number] and if necessary, we will reschedule the meeting.
+If you are unable to attend fo any reason please telephone me on [insert telephone number] and if necessary, we will reschedule the meeting.
 Please note that parents who refuse to cooperate with Attendance Panel Meetings may be referred to the Attendance Service who may issue an Education Penalty Notice of £60 if paid within 21 days or £120 if paid within 28 days.
 Parents who do not pay the Education Penalty Notice may be prosecuted under Education Act 1996, Section 444.
+Yours sincerely [Insert name]